Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 Questing flames rise to engulf up to six creatures of your choice in a radius 4 *(6m)* sphere within range.
-Each target must succeed on a DEX Save or begin [burning](conditions.md#burning) for the duration.
-At the beginning of each of its turns, the target takes 2d10 Fire damage.
-While [burning](conditions.md#burning) in this way, attacks made against the target have advantage.
+Each target must succeed on a DEX Save or begin [burning (2d10)](conditions.md#burning) for the duration.
+While [Burning](conditions.md#burning) in this way, attacks made against the target have advantage.
 These flames are extinguished if your concentration ends, or if a creature uses its action to extinguish them for a target.
 - **Classes**: Cleric, Druid, Sorcerer, Warlock, Wizard *(Source: ConfluxCreatures)*